7aitsev/ansible-tuto/step-02/README.md

 # Ansible tutorial: Talking to nodes

 Now we're good to go.
 Let's play with the command we saw in the previous
 chapter: `ansible`.
-This command is the first one of three that ansible provides which interact with nodes.
+This command is the first one of three that Ansible provides which interact with nodes.

 ## Doing something useful

 In the previous command, `-m ping` means "use module _ping_".
-This module is one of many available with ansible. `ping` module is really simple, it doesn't need any arguments.
+This module is one of many available with Ansible. `ping` module is really simple, it doesn't need any arguments.
 Modules that take arguments pass them via `-a` switch.
 Let's see a few other modules.